-Common Barre terms
+Common Barre terms and positions

 But first things first: a little lesson in barre definitions.
 Keep reading to familiarize yourself with ten of the most basic terms you’ll hear in class.
 And don’t forget to always ask your instructor IRL if you need help with any of these terms to avoid injury and enjoy a better workout.

 Barre Socks: Barre socks keep you from sliding around on the floor and help give you balance on the ballet barre when your legs are lifted off the ground.
 While socks are required in the majority of barre classes, sticky socks are often preferred.
 Most studios sell socks but check their website to make sure.

 Bend stretch: This term refers to a movement involving the extension of your leg.
 In barre class, your leg will often be either slightly bent at the knee or fully extended (aka straight).
 If your instructor tells you to “bend-stretch,” you’ll continuously bend the leg, then straighten it, almost as if you’re kicking something.

 Come down more, come up less: Another term you may hear your instructor mention while pulsing during barre class is “come down more, come up less.”
 This term is meant to challenge you to move down low, but only slightly come up in order to keep your body in a challenging position.